weeklyjs/weeklyjs.github.io/docs/_posts/2022-05-06-writing-cli-tools-with-typescript.md

 Time:        0.41 s, estimated 1 s
 Ran all test suites.
 ```
 As a final step, we can build a native binary by executing npm run package.
-The `pkg` tool will then bundle all source code and dependencies into a single binary file `bin/main`.
+This script will conveniently bundle all source code and dependencies into a single, stand-alone binary file `bin/main` using the `pkg` tool.

 ```bash
 $ npm run package